There are many different ways to engage skilled volunteers effectively. Common models include:

 If your project requires a focused set of skills (e.g. PR Strategy) it will be easily accomplished by one qualified volunteer.
 If you need a wider range of skills (e.g. PR Strategy, Digital Marketing, Website Development), consider working with a team of volunteers.

-Consider whether your needs will require tactical implementation support (e.g. software development) or strategic planning support (e.g. change management).
-We recommend ensuring that your project is either tactical or strategic, as projects with both components can be hard to staff with the right volunteer(s).
+Consider whether your needs will require participatory implementation support (e.g. software development) or advisory planning support (e.g. change management).
+We recommend ensuring that your project is either participatory or advisory, as projects with both components can be hard to staff with the right volunteer(s).
 If your needs cross into both areas, consider slicing them into two distinct projects or being very intentional about recruiting volunteer(s) with both orientations.

 Expert versus Intermediate Support